pulak-gautam/Induction_Y22/README.md

 ## 4) Python

-Here are some Python sample codes for [robotics algorithms](https://github.com/AtsushiSakai/PythonRobotics)
+Here are some Python codes for [robotics algorithms](https://github.com/AtsushiSakai/PythonRobotics)

 > This is optional.